Diyckstra/terraform-provider-deyckstra/website/docs/d/route_table.md

 layout: "aws"
 page_title: "aws_route_table"
 description: |-
-    Provides information about a specific Route Table.
+    Provides information about a specific route table.
 ---

 # Data Source: aws_route_table

-Provides information about a specific Route Table.
+Provides information about a specific route table.

-This resource can be used when a module accepts a Subnet ID as an input variable and needs to, for example, add a route in the Route Table.
+This resource can be used when a module accepts a subnet ID as an input variable and needs to, for example, add a route in the route table.

 ## Example Usage

-The following example shows how one might accept a Route Table ID as a variable and use this data source to obtain the data necessary to create a route.
+The following example shows how one might accept a route table ID as a variable and use this data source to obtain the data necessary to create a route.

 ```terraform
 variable "vpc_id" {}